5 of the best hidden gems in Ireland

 Ireland is one of a kind, really.
-There are so many hot-spots throughout the country that are so well known & then there is a magnitude of hidden gems in Ireland that almost no one knows about.
+We all know about the Guinness Storehouse, the Ring of Kerry and the Cliffs of Moher.
+There are so many hot-spots throughout the country that are so well known.
+But then there is a magnitude of hidden gems in Ireland that almost no one knows about.
 It’s gems like these that surprise visitors who come to the island & equip them then, with stories to tell back home.

 Yes, we have some fantastic places, attractions, eateries & natural wonders throughout Ireland but it is the little things ‘off the beaten track’ that gives Ireland it’s heartbeat.
 All our tours here at Ireland Walk Hike Bike are ‘off the beaten track’, so it’s about time we share a few of Ireland’s lesser-known hidden gems we have discovered along the way.